mwilczek-net/blog.mwilczek.net/_posts/2016-12-14-find-what-application-uses-your-resources-nix.md

 lsof [file]
 ```

-Those commands give command name, pid, and other infos, but those two first are crucial.
+Those commands give `command name`, `pid`, and other info, but those two first are crucial.
 The easiest way from this point is to kill all processes.

 ```bash
 lsof -i tcp:8000 | awk '{print $2;}' | tail -n +2 | xargs kill -kill